darrarski/swift-google-drive-client/README.md

 - Use Xcode (version ≥ 14.3.1).
 - Clone the repository or create a fork & clone it.
 - Open `GoogleDriveClient.xcworkspace` in Xcode.
-- Use the `GoogleDriveClient` scheme for building the library.
+- Use the `GoogleDriveClient` scheme for building the library and running unit tests.
 - If you want to contribute, create a pull request containing your changes or bug fixes.
+Make sure to include tests for new/updated code.

 ## ☕️ Do you like the project?